beamylabs/beamylabs-start/examples/grpc/android/beamyconfiguration/README.md

 aSignal.getDouble();
 ```

 Retrieving the signal value as a double.
-Use code completion in Android Studio to see different formats tailored for the specific signal which we are subscribing.
+Use code completion in Android Studio to see different formats tailored for the specific signal which we are subscribing to - the sample application is listening tio VehicleSpeed.

 # Application UI (android-sub branch)